fadado/shed/docs/reference-volume.md

       ls                       List volumes
       rm                       Remove a volume

-    Run 'shed-volume volume COMMAND --help' for more information on a command
+    Run 'shed-volume COMMAND --help' for more information on a command

       --help             Print usage